 Choosing an Insurance Carrier

-Accidents in the workplace are pretty much unavoidable.
+Accidents in the workplace are unavoidable.
 Even when you take every possible safety and security measure, it is impossible to predict how much would be enough to wipe out all likely risks.
-While that does not reduce the importance of such safety measures, it is important to ensure your employees are adequately covered under workers’ compensation insurance.
+While that does not reduce the importance of such safety measures, it is essential to ensure your employees are adequately covered under workers’ compensation insurance.

 As we mentioned above, if you have the financial resources, you can self-insure your employees.
-This can reduce expenses and third-party costs and charges, and gives you greater control over your premiums.
-When this is not possible, it is important to insure with a company that can provide ideal premiums and adequate workers comp.
+This can reduce expenses and third-party costs and charges and gives you greater control over your premiums.
+When this is impossible, it is important to insure with a company that can provide excellent tips and adequate workers comp.

 Our detailed guide can offer more information on the best workers comp insurance companies.
-All these companies have something to offer, and a variety of options to choose from.
-Before you pick an insurance company, look to fulfill certain criteria:
+All these companies have something to offer and a variety of options to choose from.
+Before you pick an insurance company, look to fulfill specific criteria:

 1. What Premiums Do They Offer?

 Many factors can influence what premium you end up paying.
-The classification code, with premiums and rates, assigned to you depends on the nature of your business
+The classification code, with tips and rates assigned to you, depends on the nature of your business.

 Lower rates are charged to companies that are assigned a lower multiplier.
 Look for an insurance carrier that offers lower multipliers on your classification code.